Lorehaven: How I Masked My Mental Health through Costume Design

 I recently took an anonymous survey on the topic of female lust.
 The point of this post is to discuss my survey, it’s results, and what some of my own conclusions are.

 We also persist in defining lust based on the more well-known sexual thought life of men.
 Are men and women really different in this area?
 I think they are.
-Take for example this article on love and respect by Douglas Wilson, this Newsweek piece on the emerging trend of feminist erotica, and this article from NY Times about the words men and women use when they write about love.
-Additionally, here is a study on the differences between children living in intact biological families versus homes with same gender parents.
-Their study found that children with lesbian mothers were eleven times more likely to be touched sexually than children in intact biological—opposed to children with gay fathers who were three times to be touched sexually than children in intact biological families.
-I discuss this briefly in my review of The Last Closet in which Moira Greyland writes about her childhood under the parentage of pedophiles.
+Take for example this Newsweek piece on the emerging trend of feminist erotica, and this article from NY Times about the words men and women use when they write about love.

 Here are a few stats from this survey:

-• 25 out of 31 have dealt with sexual addiction at some point in their life
+• 45% have dealt with addiction to masturbation at some point in their life

-• 29 out of 31 say their lust is exacerbated by literature and television
+• 80% say their lust is exacerbated by literature and television

 Some weightier issues:

 When asked if they had someone to talk to about their struggles with lust, the majority said they have only confided in their husband.
 More than half of the single women had never spoken to anyone about it.
 Is it any wonder why women are suffering alone in the church while men openly acknowledge the universal temptations for their sex?
-This can also be one of the reasons some women wonder if they are gay.
-(Ex: If lust is truly a man’s struggle, does it mean I’m gay because I struggle with it too?)
+This can also be one of the reasons some women wonder if they are a lesbian.
+(Ex: If lust is truly a man’s struggle, does it mean I’m a lesbian because I struggle with it too?)

 When asked if they have ever lusted while looking at another woman, 42% answered yes.
 But the question was more nuanced.
 It read, “Do you ever look at another woman (or picture) and lust, unsure of the cause, but on close examination realize it's because you want to be like her and not homosexual thoughts?
 Ex: See a picture of a female model in lingerie, lust, and imagine you are her while seeking sexual satisfaction from a male partner or masturbation.”

 I believe this is one of the most misunderstood occurrences.
 As women, we are emotional and relational.
 Our lust tends to center around relationships—at least that's how it normally starts.
 So why lust when seeing a picture of another woman?
-This is another instance that would lead someone to think they are gay.
-But I propose homosexual thoughts are not at work here.
+This is another instance that would lead someone to think they are a lesbian.
+But I propose same sex attraction (SSA) thoughts are not at work here.
 Women want to be desirable and desired.
 Most women would say they are discontent with something about their physical appearance, so they assume their husband (or future husband) would be happier if they looked more like her.
 Whoever she is.
 We want to be her.
-We want what she has: a more attractive body, sexual freedom, attention from men.
-There is lust at work here, but the root of this sin is envy.
+We want what she has: a more attractive body, sexual freedom, attention from men, power over men.
+There is lust at work here, but the root of this is envy.

 Another question on the survey read, “Do you ever feel burdened or tempted to be burdened by modesty or monogamy?”
 Surprisingly most people answered no. But I think that is due to not having examined this overmuch.
 After dialoguing with a friend about this, she was able to come to a striking conclusion: